develjs/powerdns/README.md

 # Node.js wrapper for PowerDNS REST API

-You can you direct access lib as sample to PowerDNS access (/lib/powerdns.js).
+You can direct access lib as sample to PowerDNS access (/lib/powerdns.js).
 But also there is a simple wrapper express server in this repo, which routing queries to PowerDNS Rest.
-It controls as slave as master.
+It controls both slave and master.

 ## Init server params